Saturday, 19 April 2025

 Friday, 4 April 2025

-Waders and rewinding in Edinburgh
+Waders and rewilding in Edinburgh

 This week I went up to Edinburgh for work.
 Usually I stay in the New Town, which is lovely, but this time (mainly because I drove up rather than took the train), I stayed down by the old docks on the southern shore of the Firth of Forth.
 Rather like London’s Docklands, Edinburgh’s dock area has undergone significant redevelopment in the past few decades; the former industrial dock area now boasts modern apartment blocks and so on.
 Leith has, by all accounts, been gentrified.